Rachith-H/Data-Converters-DAC-ADC-/Digital to Analog Converter (DAC)/R-2R Ladder DAC/README.md

 # 4-bit R-2R Ladder DAC

-This document describes the design and verification of a **4-bit R-2R ladder Digital-to-Analog Converter (DAC)** implemented using the **Sky130 PDK** in Xschem.
+This document describes the design and simulation of a **4-bit R-2R ladder Digital-to-Analog Converter (DAC)** implemented using the **Sky130 PDK** in Xschem.